 Gently tighten the knot, and you’re done.

 Until you get to the end.

 Recognize the scarf from the tutorial?
-Click here for the Mulberry Scarf pattern...
+Get the free crochet pattern for the Mulberry Scarf here…

-Watch this video to learn how to add fringe too:
+Watch this video to learn how to add fringe to your knitting and crochet projects too: